Zara Larsson: 2012–2014: Commercial success with 1

 Larsson signed with TEN Music Group in 2012 to record her debut compilation recording.
 The recording, the extended play (EP) Introducing, was leaked on 9 December 2012 through an unofficial music video of "Uncover" on YouTube, a static-view video featuring her singing the whole song in the recording studio in one whole continuous take.
 The five-song EP was released in Scandinavia on 21 January 2013, consisting exclusively of original songs.
 "Uncover" was released as the EP's lead single.
 It peaked at number one on both the Sverigetopplistan and DigiListan charts, as well as reaching number one in Norway and peaking at number three in Denmark, and by 25 February 2013, the song was certified platinum in Sweden by Universal Music Sweden as a result of the song having received over five million streams.
 The song entered the Svensktoppen track lists.
 In July 2013, at Sommarkrysset in Gröna Lund, she received a 3× platinum award for Introducing for selling over 120,000 copies in Sweden.

 On 27 March 2013, Larsson's next EP was revealed through a music video of "She's Not Me (Pt.
 1)" on YouTube.
 The five-song EP, Allow Me to Reintroduce Myself, was released in Scandinavia on 5 July 2013.
 "She's Not Me" (consisting of "She's Not Me (Pt.
 1)" and "She's Not Me (Pt.
 2)") was released as a double-single on 25 June 2013.
 On 3 April 2013, Larsson revealed on her blog that she had signed a three-year contract with Epic Records in the United States.
 On 11 December 2013, Larsson performed at the Nobel Peace Prize Concert in Oslo.
 On 1 October 2014, Larsson released her Scandinavian debut studio album 1, including the songs "Uncover", "Bad Boys" and "She's Not Me" (Pt.
 1 and Pt.
 2), in Scandinavia.
 The version of "Uncover" in the album was a newer recording by Larsson from 2014.
 The album went platinum in Sweden.
-Larsson was an opening act for British singer Cher Lloyd's I Wish Tour.
+Larsson was an opening act for English singer Cher Lloyd's I Wish Tour.